bharath2408/Qspiders/SQL/introduction.md

 ## Database :

  - Database is a place (or) medium, where we can store data in systamatic and organised manner.
-We can perform four operations on the database, they are <span style="color:red">**Create/Insert, Read/Retrive, Update/Modify, Delete/Drop**</span>.
+We can perform four operations on the database, they are **Create/Insert, Read/Retrive, Update/Modify, Delete/Drop**.
 These operations are universally referred as **'CRUD'** operations.